Universal geometrical link invariants: Unifying all Coloured Jones and ADO link invariants with colours bounded by

 We recall that in our context, for the weighted Lagrangian intersection $\PA$, the specialisation of coefficients for coloured Jones polynomials from Definition \ref{pJ2} has the following expression:

-\begin{lem} Let us fix a level $\cN \in \N$.
+\begin{lem}[Intersection forms become equal once semi-simply specialised at lower levels] \phantom{A}\\ Let us fix a level $\cN \in \N$.
 Then for any multi-level $\bar{N} \leq \cN$ that gives a colouring of our link, the level $\cN$ weighted Lagrangian intersection $\PA$ and the multi-level $\bar{N}$ non-weighted Lagrangian intersection $\PJ$ become equal when specialised through $\sJt$ and $\sJto$ respectively:

 \end{lem}